Kerry Mullan

 - MLTAV (Modern Language Teachers’ Association of Victoria)

-- PIG Pacific Interest Group, University of Melbourne
+- Pacific Interest Group, University of Melbourne

 - RIRH (Réseau interdisciplinaire de recherches sur l'humour)